nathannxx/extended/README.md

 # FOR MAGISK CANARY USERS
-⚠️ if you have " apk not found " or " mounting failed " issue while installing the module you should try <a href="https://github.com/j-hc/revanced-magisk-module/issues/478#issuecomment-2246967004">this guide </a>
+⚠️ if you have " mounting failed " issue while installing the module and " apk not found " after installing the module

+you should try <a href="https://github.com/j-hc/revanced-magisk-module/issues/478#issuecomment-2246967004">this guide </a>
 or wait for topjohnwu (magisk) to fixing this issue